What Is Stem Cell Therapy for Knee Arthritis?

 • Encourage tissue balance

-• Supporting the surrounding synovium, ligaments, and soft tissues that contribute to joint stability.
+• Supporting the surrounding synovium, ligaments, and soft tissues that help joint stability.

 • Reinforcing the body's own healing response rather than introducing a foreign mechanical structure.